naz664/crDroid_gsi/README.md

 # crDroid_patches
-Patches for building crDroid gsi (WIP)
+Patches for building crDroid gsi

 ## Credits
 These people have helped this project in some way or another, so they should be the ones who receive all the credit: